Your membership has expired

 More On car Safety

-In the meantime, Hyundai says that owners should make sure no person or object is in the seat or seat-folding area before operating the power seat, and they should be careful not to press any buttons that activate the one-touch tilt-and-slide feature that allows passengers to access the third row.
+Until the update is downloaded, Hyundai says that owners should make sure no person or object is in the seat or seat-folding area before operating the power seat, and they should be careful not to press any buttons that activate the one-touch tilt-and-slide feature that allows passengers to access the third row.

 2026 Hyundai Calligraphy owners manual showing seat controls